-V. Structured / Application / Skill Type Questions
+VI.
+Structured / Application / Skill Type Questions

-Feature Mitosis Meiosis Occurrence Occurs in somatic cells Occurs in reproductive cells Number of daughter cells formed at the end of division Two daughter cells Four daughter cells Number of chromosomes in daughter cells (haploid/ diploid) Diploid set Haploid set Exchange of genetic material between homologous chromosomes No exchange takes place Exchange of genetic material takes place
+Α. Feature Mitosis Meiosis Occurrence Occurs in somatic cells Occurs in reproductive cells Number of daughter cells formed at the end of division Two daughter cells Four daughter cells Number of chromosomes in daughter cells (haploid/ diploid) Diploid set Haploid set Exchange of genetic material between homologous chromosomes No exchange takes place Exchange of genetic material takes place

 - B. 1.
 Since centrioles can be seen in the given diagram, it can be said that this is an animal cell.
 Centrioles are only seen in animal cells and cannot be seen in plant cells. - 2.
 The stage shown in the diagram is late prophase.
 This stage can be identified because of following reasons: - Each chromosome has two sister chromatids.
-The two sister chromatids lie close to each other and remain attached at a point called centromere. - Two radiating fibres known as asters can be seen around the centriole at each pole. - The duplicated chromosomes can be seen moving towards the equator. - Nuclear membrane disappears. - 3.
-Centriole - 4. i.
-Chromosomes (Sister chromatids) - ii.
-Equator of spindle - iii.
+The two sister chromatids lie close to each other and remain attached at a point called centromere. - Two radiating fibres known as asters can be seen around the centriole at each pole. - The duplicated chromosomes can be seen moving towards the equator. - Nuclear membrane disappears.

+- 3. Centriole - 4. i.
+Centromere ii.
+Chromatid iii.
 Spindle fibres - 5.
 Metaphase follows this stage which can be identified by the arrangement of chromosomes on the equatorial plane in such a way that their centromeres lie on the equator and arms face towards the poles. - 6. a.
-In mitotic cell division, two daughter cells are formed whereas in meiotic cell division, four daughter cells are formed.
+In mitotic cell division, two daughter cells are formed whereas in meiotic cell division, four daughter cells are formed. - b.
+In mitotic cell division, the daughter cells contain the same number of chromosomes as in the parents cells.